 Thousands of online merchants accept Paypal and other similar services as valid forms of payment.
 With these services, you enter your bank or credit card information once through the Paypal or other e-pay site, and you’re then able to access that information through whichever website you’re shopping on.
 Many sites have a Paypal Login in their checkout sections, so it’s easy to tell if the merchant you’re shopping with accepts Paypal as a valid form of payment.
-Some Paypal alternatives include Moneybookers and E-Gold.
+Some Paypal alternatives include Skrill and Venmo.

 Make Financial Data Easily Accessible

 Some merchants provide you the option of using Bill Me Later.
 Bill Me Later is a credit account that you can use to make a purchase, and you don’t need to fill out a lengthy credit application.
 Simply click Bill Me Later, and you will be sent a bill that you can either pay in full without being charged interest charges, or you can make installment payments, but an interest fee will apply if you decide to go that route.
 Bill Me Later may come in handy if you’re desperate for something like a new laptop but you don’t have the cash to buy it outright.
 Apple.com knows this, and they’re an example of a merchant that provides the Bill Me Later option.